 What are breast lumps?

 A breast lump is a mass that develops in your breast.
-While a breast lump can be a sign of breast cancer, oftentimes it is not related to cancer.
+While a breast lump can be a sign of breast cancer, often it is not related to cancer.
 Eight out of 10 breast lumps are noncancerous.
-If you feel a lump in your breast or armpit, see your healthcare provider.
-Your provider will figure out the cause of the breast lump and determine whether or not it needs additional workup or treatment.
+If you feel a lump in your breast or under your arm, see your healthcare provider.
+Your healthcare provider will figure out the cause of the breast lump and determine whether or not it needs additional workup or treatment.

 Can men have breast lumps?

-Men can also develop breast cancer, so if you feel a lump in one or both breasts, see your healthcare provider for an evaluation.
+Men can also develop breast cancer, so if you feel a lump in your breast, see your healthcare provider for an evaluation.

 What does a breast lump feel like?

-A breast lump feels like a bump or mass.
+A breast lump may feel like a frozen pea or lima bean.
 It might feel hard or different from the rest of your breast tissue.

 Does a breast lump mean I have cancer?

 Breast lumps are one of the symptoms of breast cancer.
-However, often times, breast lumps are not cancerous.
+However, often, breast lumps are not cancerous.
 Several other conditions can cause breast lumps.

 Talk to your healthcare provider if you notice a breast lump.
 If it is cancer, treatment is more successful when started early.